GENIVI/positioning/README.md

 Dependencies
 ===============================

-You might have to install additional packages to Compile and run the Positioning PoC.
+You might have to install additional packages to compile and run the Positioning PoC.
 This section tries to summarize those dependencies.
 Also necessary commands to install those packages are provided for Debian based systems (Ubuntu, Raspbian, ...) with the apt package manager.